luther9/luther9/_posts/2016-11-20-nested-functions.md

 a big problem.
 I also suspect that since functional programmers go out of their way to avoid modifying state, the dichotomy between constants and other variables might not be as big of a deal to them.

-**Update:** Experimentation shows that Python does not, in fact, hoist its variables, so I'm still not sure why a main function is useful in Python.